Atlantic 10 Conference: A-10 schools in DI-A/FBS

 A-10 charter members Penn State, Pittsburgh, Rutgers, West Virginia, and Villanova played I-A football as independents while members of the A-10 in other sports.
 Villanova became a member of the Big East in 1980 with Pittsburgh following in 1982.
 Temple joined the A-10 that year.
 Penn State joined the Big Ten in 1991 (effectively in 1993), and three A-10 members joined the Big East as football-only members: Rutgers, West Virginia, and Temple (only Rutgers and West Virginia would later join the Big East as full members in 1995).

 Virginia Tech joined the A-10 in 1995 as a result of the merger that created Conference USA.
 They would then join the Big East as full members in 2000, following the football program which was already a member of the league.
 Temple remained a football-only member of the Big East until 2004; they would join the MAC for football in 2007 until 2012, and re-joined the Big East in football for the 2012 season.
 Temple planned to move the rest of its sports into the Big East in 2013, but the conference realigned into the football-sponsoring American Athletic Conference and a new non-football Big East.
 Temple joined The American.
 Massachusetts joined them in FBS football with membership in the MAC beginning in the 2012 season and as an FBS independent beginning in 2016.
-Charlotte, which started a football program in 2013, left for Conference USA.
+Charlotte, which started a football program in 2013, left for Conference USA and eventually joined The American in 2023.